 In the wild, dogs love dens.
 These are safe, secure spots where families can be raised, sleep can be restful and productive, and families can grow without fear of predators.

 Your tiny chihuahua feels the same way about a special crate for themselves.
-It is a place they can feel safe while you are having a friend over or out for a quick trip to the store.
-It is also a place where they can learn to “hold it” when the chance to go to their potty spot is not always available.
+It is a place they can feel safe while you have a friend over or out for a quick trip to the store.
+It is also where they can learn to “hold it” when the chance to go to their potty spot is not always available.

 For starters, do not ever use the crate as punishment.
 Your Chi will fear it and be averse to going inside.

 Never leave the dog inside the crate all day.
-Let them out for exercise, interaction with the rest of the “pack”, and food.
-Furthermore, put the crate in a place the whole family usually is, like the living room, so they can always interact with the family as they relax.
+Let them out for exercise, interaction with the rest of the “pack,” and food.
+Furthermore, put the box in a place the whole family usually is, like the living room, so they can constantly interact with the family as they relax.

 If your Chi is six months of age or under, they should not be in their crate for more than three or so hours.
 Their bladders are small and not able to be held.
-Older Chis will have an easier time with this, but should still be supervised.
+Older This will have an easier time with this but should still be supervised.

 Start by doing 30-minute increments and work up to larger increments of time.
 You might start with 30 minutes, then to 45, then to an hour, and so on.
-Your Chi will learn to “hold it” so you can get short errands done without the worry of them going into the house.
+Your Chi will learn to “hold it” so you can get short errands done without worrying about them going into the house.

 Understand This: Your Chihuahua is Crafty

-Us Chihuahua lovers know about those random poop pieces you sometimes find the house and poop pieces you sometimes find in the house as well as the urine stains you probably walked by once or twice before you finally saw them.
+Chihuahua lovers know about those random poop pieces you sometimes find the house and poop pieces you sometimes find in the house, as well as the urine stains you probably walked by once or twice before you finally saw them.

-This is nobody’s fault-the the chihuahua is small enough to fit into some pretty crazy spaces, and you as an owner are busy with other things as well as being a dog parent.
-It’s why some people find it so hard to potty train a chihuahua.
+This is nobody’s fault-the the chihuahua is small enough to fit into some pretty crazy spaces, and you as an owner are busy with other things and being a dog parent.
+Some people find it so hard to potty train a chihuahua.